Leaving on a Jet Plane

-"Leaving on a Jet Plane" is a song written and recorded by singer-songwriter John Denver in 1966, originally included on his debut demo recording John Denver Sings as "Babe I Hate To Go".
+"Leaving on a Jet Plane" is a song written and recorded by American singer John Denver in 1966, originally included on his debut demo recording John Denver Sings.
+Its original title was "Babe I Hate to Go".
 He made several copies and gave them out as presents for Christmas of that year.
-Denver's then producer Milt Okun convinced him to change the title and was renamed "Leaving on a Jet Plane" in 1967.
+Denver's then-producer Milt Okun convinced him to change the title; it was renamed "Leaving on a Jet Plane" in 1967.

+In 1969, folk group Peter, Paul and Mary's version hit number one on the Billboard Hot 100, their most successful single.
+It also reached number one in Canada and number two in the United Kingdom.

-In 1969, simultaneous to the success of the Peter, Paul and Mary version, Denver recorded the song again for his debut studio album, Rhymes & Reasons, and it was released as a single in October 1969 through RCA Records.
-Although it is one of John Denver's best known songs, his single failed to enter the charts.
+That same year, Denver recorded the song again for his debut studio album, Rhymes & Reasons, and it was released as a single in October 1969 through RCA Records.
+Although it is one of John Denver's best-known songs, his single failed to chart.

 "Leaving on a Jet Plane" was re-recorded for the third and final time in 1973 for John Denver's Greatest Hits, the version that also appears on most of his compilation albums.
+A version by Chantal Kreviazuk reached No. 33 in Canada in 1998.

 Background

-John Denver, then a relatively unknown musician in the Los Angeles folk scene of 23 years old, had written the song during a layover at Washington Airport in 1966.
+John Denver, then a relatively unknown 23-year old musician in the Los Angeles folk scene, wrote the song during a layover at Washington National Airport in 1966.

-In one of BBC Radio specials, Denver said about the song:
+In one of his BBC Radio specials, Denver said about the song:

-Though not written about the Vietnam War, the Peter, Paul and Mary cover of the song was interpreted by at least one writer to be a protest song about a soldier leaving his partner, unsure if he would return.
+Though not written about the Vietnam War, the Peter, Paul and Mary cover of the song was interpreted by at least one writer to be a protest song about a soldier's impending deployment.